bampli/specs/content/docs/cyclo/graph.md

 ---
-title: Cyclo Graph
+title: Cyclo graph
 weight: 10
 ---
-# Cyclo Graph
+# Cyclo graph

 The Cyclo graph has **Product** and **Stage** vertices and a bidirecional **sendW** edge.

 ![cyclo-v1-schema](https://user-images.githubusercontent.com/86032/86792421-dad42e80-c040-11ea-98c6-7e7f324c8d1b.jpg)

 The raw material is a product that enters the process through a stage.
-Then, it becomes a work-in-process **WiP** asset that is sent from one stage to another, until the final product is obtained.
+Then, it becomes a work-in-process asset (**WiP**) that is sent from one stage to another, until the final product is obtained.
 The **sendW** edge expects to send **WiPs** along the production flow.
-Clustered by **timestep**, the edges attach ascending sequences of serial numbers to facilitate estimation of [production rate](https://en.wikipedia.org/wiki/German_tank_problem).
+Clustered by **timestep**, it should attach ascending sequences of serial numbers to facilitate estimation of [production rate](https://en.wikipedia.org/wiki/German_tank_problem).

 ```groovy
 // cyclo-v1-schema